dylan-lang/opendylan/documentation/website/source/news/index.rst

 .. include:: recent.rst.inc

+:doc:`Updated Dylan Programming Guide </news/2013/01/21/dylan-programming-guide>` *— 2013-01-21*
+  The Dylan Programming Guide has been updated to our new documentation format and is now available in
+  PDF and ePub formats.

 :doc:`New release: 2012.1 </news/2012/12/20/new-release>` *— 2012-12-20*
   We just released Open Dylan 2012.1.
 This release brings many bugfixes, improved platform support and new features.